Rep. Tim Briggs' Biography

 Briggs was also successful in authoring legislation that has addressed the dangers student athletes face from concussions, improved gender equity in school sports and required suicide awareness and education training for our educators.
 He has also introduced bills to implement anti-bullying policies in our public schools, protect children from accessing firearms, and increase transparency of campaign finances.

 Briggs serves as the Democratic chairman of the House Judiciary Committee.
 He previously served as chairman of the House Health Committee, the vice-chairman of the House Appropriations Committee and as a member of the Transportation, Professional Licensure, Tourism and Recreational Development, Finance, Environmental Resources and Energy, Local Government, State Government and Children and Youth committees.
 He also served as the Democratic chairman for the subcommittee on courts as well as the family law subcommittee within the Judiciary Committee, the Democratic chairman of the transportation safety subcommittee within the Transportation Committee, and the Democratic chairman of the 2012 Task Force on Property Tax Reform.
 In addition, Briggs serves as co-chair of the Arts & Culture Caucus and the Brain Injury Caucus.

 He was a proud member of the Green Dog Caucus, a strong coalition of environmentally conscientious legislators in the House, and a founding member of the House Climate Caucus and he has previously been ranked the top environmental legislator in Pennsylvania by the Sierra Club’s Pennsylvania Chapter.
 He has taken the lead on addressing our throwaway society and recycling habits through the Zero Waste PA package of legislation.

 Briggs has always been committed to serving his community.
 He has served as a volunteer firefighter at Jefferson Fire Company in West Norriton Township and served on the board of directors for Big Brothers Big Sisters in Montgomery County.
 Before serving in the House, he was an advisor to then-Congressman Joe Hoeffel and state Senator Connie Williams and was the political director of the Bonner Group, a national progressive non-profit and Democratic political fundraising firm.
-He has been an associate at the law firm of Hamburg, Rubin, Mullin, Maxwell and Lupin since 2007.
+He has practiced law in Montgomery County law firms since 2005 and currently is of counsel at Kilkenny Law, LLC.